 About the Procedure

 Tears normally drain from the surface of the eye into the nose through a small system of channels.
-When this drainage system becomes blocked, tears back up and cause persistent watering, and the tear sac can become infected.
-Dacryocystorhinostomy, or DCR, is a procedure that restores tear drainage by creating a new opening between the tear sac and the inside of the nose, bypassing the blockage.
+Endoscopic dacryocystorhinostomy, or DCR, creates a new drainage opening between the tear sac (lacrimal sac) and the inside of the nose for selected tear-duct blockages, bypassing the obstruction so tears can drain again.

 At Norelle Health, DCR is planned together with oculoplastics or ophthalmology.
 Evaluation confirms where the blockage is and rules out other causes of watering so that the right procedure is chosen for each person.